outde-xyz/website/content/Discussions/2020-04-29_graf_semirings.md

 $$

 Tada, the well-formed string gets a 1, the ill-formed string a 0, just as intended.
-Quite generally, any string that contains at least one illicit bigram will be mapped to 0 because whenever you multiply by 0, you get 0.
+Any string that contains at least one illicit bigram will be mapped to 0 because whenever you multiply by 0, you get 0.
 The only way for a string to get mapped to 1 is if only consists of well-formed bigrams.
 This is exactly the intuition we started out with: a positive grammar deems a string well-formed iff it contains no illicit *n*-grams.